Jermaine Johnson (footballer): Indy Eleven

-Jermaine Johnson signed with Indy Eleven on 30-July-2014.
+Jermaine Johnson signed with North American Soccer League club Indy Eleven on 30 July 2014.
 He made his Indy debut from the bench against Atlanta Silverbacks on 2 Aug 2014.
 He was red carded in his second appearance against Fort Lauderdale Strikers four days later.
 The club declined to renew his contract at the end of the 2014 season.

 International career

 Johnson made his Jamaica national team debut in 2001.

 He was again sent off four months later, this time for Jamaica in an international friendly against Nigeria at the New Den, in London.
 Johnson was involved in an altercation with Taye Taiwo, for which they were both shown a red card, but Johnson also appeared to push the linesman.

 Johnson was recalled to the Jamaica squad in February 2013, making an appearance in their 0–0 draw with Mexico, his first appearance since November 2009, also Johnson made his appearance again as substitute against Panama in a 1–1 draw in a 2014 FIFA World Cup qualifiers match.